-PCF II Fund may make minority equity investments in entities in which it does not participate in the dayto-day management or otherwise legally control the business or affairs of such entities.
-The General Partner will monitor the performance of each investment, maintain an ongoing dialogue with each portfolio company's management team and generally seek board representation as a condition of investment.
-However, it will be primarily the responsibility of the management of the portfolio company to operate the company on a dayto-day basis and PCF II Fund may not have the right to control decisions proposed to be made by such portfolio company.
+The Funds may make minority equity investments in entities in which it does not participate in the dayto-day management or otherwise legally control the business or affairs of such entities.
+The General Partner will monitor the performance of each investment, maintain an ongoing dialogue with each portfolio company's management team and generally seek Board representation as a condition of investment.
+However, it will be primarily the responsibility of the management of the portfolio company to operate the company on a dayto-day basis and the Funds may not have the right to control decisions proposed to be made by such portfolio company.